xrdocs/cloud-scale-networking/_dev-corner/ios-xr-evolution.md

 ---
-published: true
+published: false
 date: '2018-12-03 10:23 -0800'
 title: IOS XR Evolution
 position: hidden
 excerpt: >-
-           In this blog we will discuss IOS XR’s software architecture, that is typically invisible, and describe IOS XR's architecture from its foundations up.author: Jag Tangirala
+  In this blog we will discuss IOS XR’s software architecture, that is typically invisible, and describe IOS XR's architecture from its foundations up.author:
+  Jag Tangirala
 tags:
   - iosxr
   - cisco